Magnus Stenbock: Legacy

-In addition to the statue, Stenbock is honored in several other ways in Helsingborg.
+Stenbock is honored in several other ways in Helsingborg.
 Among other things, a former school, a church and a mall have been named after him.
 Ferdinand Edvard Ring made a statue of Stenbock, which is in Höganäs.
 One of Skånetrafiken's pågatågen (interurban trains) has been named Magnus Stenbock.
 Streets have been named after him in up to 30 cities in Sweden.